Eloagbawe/alx-low_level_programming/0x1A-hash_tables/README.md

 		This function should use the hash_djb2 function that you wrote earlier Returns the index at which the key/value pair should be stored in the array of the hash table You will have to use this hash function for all the next tasks

+3. Write a function that adds an element to the hash table

+		Prototype: int hash_table_set(hash_table_t *ht, const char *key, const char *value);
+			Where ht is the hash table you want to add or update the key/value to key is the key. key can not be an empty string and value is the value associated with the key. value must be duplicated. value can be an empty string
+		Returns: 1 if it succeeded, 0 otherwise
+		In case of collision, add the new node at the beginning of the list